 6. B2B payments are getting more creative

-B2B payments are on the rise.
+Business-to-business (B2B) payments are on the rise.
 Though there was a small decrease in 2020, likely linked to the COVID-19 pandemic, these payments have rebounded.
-In 2022, total B2B payments surpassed $28 trillion.
+In 2022, total B2B payments surpassed $88 trillion.

-B2B payment trends are similar to B2C transactions—B2B payments are just a bit behind in the times.
-Like B2C payments, B2B transactions are increasingly digital—80% of B2B payments are expected to be online by 2025.
+B2B payment trends are similar to business-to-consumer (B2C) transactions—like B2C payments, B2B transactions are increasingly digital.
+Around 80% of B2B payments are expected to be conducted online by 2025.
 Additionally, 42% of executives strongly believe there will be an “acceleration of cross-border, cross-currency instant, and B2B payments” through 2025.